rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 to submit and dispatch a kernel.
 A null(empty) kernel is created and dispatched so that the OpenCL profiling times queried from the OpenCL events reflects only the OpenCL overhead necessary to submit and execute the kernel on the device.
-This overhead is for the roundtrip for a single kernel dispatch.
+This overhead is for the round-trip for a single kernel dispatch.
 In practice, when multiple tasks are being enqueued, this overhead is pipelined with execution and can approach zero.